-In case one or multiple physical data marts are needed, you’ll have to build them as dependent data marts to ensure consistency and integration across all data storage systems.
+In this example, departmental data stores are needed and you will have to build them as dependent entities to ensure consistency and integration across all data storage systems.

 Dependent data marts can be constructed using two different approaches.
-In the first approach, enterprise data warehouse, as well as data marts, are built so the operator can access both, whenever needed.
-In the second approach, also known as the federated approach, the results of ETL process are stored in a temporary storage area such as a common data bus instead of a physical database so the operator can only access the data mart.
+In the first approach, enterprise data warehouses and data marts are built so the operator can access both whenever needed.
+In the second approach, also known as the federated approach, the results of the ETL process are stored in a temporary storage area such as a common data bus instead of a physical database so the operator can only access the departmental data.

 The latter methodology is not ideal as it occasionally yields a data junkyard in which all data originates from a shared source, but it’s mostly discarded.

 An independent data mart can be created without using the central data warehouse.
 It is mostly recommended for smaller units or groups within an organization.
 As the name suggests, this kind of repository is neither related to the enterprise data warehouse nor any other entity.
 It inputs data separately, and the analyses are also executed independently.

 As more and more independent data marts are constructed, the data redundancy also increases across the organization.
 This is because every independent data store needs its own, usually a duplicate copy of the comprehensive business information.
 As these independent stores of data directly access files and/or tables of the operational system, they considerably limit the scalability of the decision support systems (DSS).

 By using a hybrid data mart, you can combine data from several operational source systems in addition to a data warehouse.
 These are particularly useful when you require ad hoc integration, such as adding a new group or products to the business.